-- 4.9.1 Vice Chancellor of the university (Chair) - 4.9.2 Pro-Vice Chancellor (Pro-VC academic shall be the member if the university has two Pro-VCs) - 4.9.3 One member of the Board of Trustee (for private universities) - 4.9.4 Director of Finance and Accounts - 4.9.5 Director of IQAC - 4.9.6 All Deans - 4.9.7 Director(s) of all institutes of the university, that are not under any Faculty or Dean - 4.9.8 Any other two senior academics/personnel appointed by the Syndicate nominated by the Vice-Chancellor - 4.9.9 Registrar of the University
+- 4.9.1 Vice Chancellor of the university (Chair) - 4.9.2 Pro-Vice Chancellor (Pro-VC academic shall be the member if the university has two Pro-VCs) - 4.9.3 One member of the Board of Trustee (for private universities) - 4.9.4 All Deans - 4.9.5 Director of IQAC - 4.9.6 Director, CETL (if any) - 4.9.7 Director(s) of all institutes of the university, that are not under any Faculty or Dean - 4.9.8 Any other two senior academics/personnel appointed by the Syndicate nominated by the Vice-Chancellor - 4.9.9 Registrar of the University - 4.9.10 Director of Finance and Accounts - 4.9.11 Additional Director of IQAC shall be the member-secretary of the QAC (in cases of more than one Additional Director, the Vice Chancellor shall nominate the membersecretary from the two).
+The member-secretary shall issue the notice of the meeting, write the minutes of the QAC meeting and circulate among the concerned academics.